University of Florida College of Pharmacy

-The University of Florida College of Pharmacy is the pharmacy school of the University of Florida.
-The College of Pharmacy was founded in 1923 and is located on the university's Gainesville, Florida main campus.
-The college offers the entry-level Doctor of Pharmacy (Pharm.D.) degree as the first professional degree for students entering the profession.
-The college offered a Working Professional Pharm.D.
-(WPPD) program for bachelor's-trained pharmacists already in practice with its last cohort of students enrolled in 2016.
-Additionally, various graduate degrees are offered.
-The professional program is fully accredited by the American Council on Pharmaceutical Education.
-Since 2011 the college has been offering online degree programs at the graduate level, such as the Forensic Science Program, Pharmaceutical Chemistry Program and Clinical Toxicology Program.
-In total the College of Pharmacy received over $32 million in total Research Revenues in 2021.

-The College of Pharmacy is one of six schools that compose the J. Hillis Miller Health Science Center.
+The University of Florida College of Pharmacy is the pharmacy school of the University of Florida located in Gainesville, Florida.
+Founded in 1923, The College of Pharmacy is one of six schools that compose the University of Florida Health Science Center.
 In addition, there are two campus sites in Jacksonville and Orlando.

-U.S. News & World Report (2020 edition)

-U.S. News & World Report ranks the College of Pharmacy at fifth overall.

 Degree Programs

 The College of Pharmacy offers three degree programs: Doctor of Pharmacy (Pharm.D.)
-Doctor of Philosophy (Ph.D.) and Master of Science (M.S.).
+Doctor of Philosophy (Ph.D.) and Master of Science.

 Doctor of Pharmacy

 In total, the college has 1,018 Pharm.D. students spread throughout Gainesville, Orlando and Jacksonville.
-First- to third-year Pharm.D. students study at one of the three campuses, and fourth-year students rotate throughout the state and nation for their clinical practice experiences.
-Many UF Pharm.D. graduates practice in community pharmacy settings, with the remaining graduates choosing a variety of roles, including academia, hospitals, ambulatory clinics, the pharmaceutical industry, the Food and Drug Administration and others.
 For five consecutive years (2016 to 2020), the UF College of Pharmacy ranked No. 1 nationally in the number of graduates securing highly competitive pharmacy residency positions.
+The professional program is accredited by the Accreditation Council for Pharmacy Education.

 Master of Science

 Since 2000, the college has developed a master's degree and certificate programs using distance learning technologies.
-The online graduate programs include M.S. degree and certificate programs in forensic sciences, pharmaceutical chemistry, clinical toxicology, pharmaceutical outcomes and policy, precision medicine and medication therapy management.

-The eight self-supporting programs have 1,025 student and generate nearly $10 million annually, which enables the building of support infrastructure for course development and delivery as well as student affairs.

 Doctor of Philosophy

-The college's 109 Ph.D. students receive training in one of the college's graduate programs under the mentorship of more than 50 graduate faculty.
+The college's 109 Ph.D. students receive training under the mentorship of more than 50 graduate faculty.